COMP1010UNSW/pyhtml-enhanced/docs/learn/advanced.md

 ## Embedding raw HTML

 By default, PyHTML [escapes certain characters](https://www.w3schools.com/html/html_entities.asp) within strings passed to tags.
-This is done to avoid user content from taking control of your resultant webpages in what is called a [cross-site scripting (XSS) attack](https://owasp.org/www-community/attacks/xss/).
+This is done to prevent user content from taking control of your webpages in what is called a [cross-site scripting (XSS) attack](https://owasp.org/www-community/attacks/xss/).

 Sometimes, you may wish to embed an existing HTML string inside of PyHTML.
 You